Skip to main content

 How much famotidine can I give my dog?

-For humans, famotidine is typically a short-term treatment since it can lose efficacy over time.
-For example, the label information says most patients take it for four weeks or fewer, and there’s rarely a reason to take it for longer than 6–8 weeks.
-Per Dr. Attas, long-term use can decrease famotidine’s efficacy, and “there are other medications that provide better gastric acid suppression (e.g., omeprazole) that can be used long-term without a decrease in efficacy.”
+In humans, famotidine is typically a short-term treatment because it can rapidly lose efficacy with repeated dosing.
+This happens both in humans and dogs.
+For people, the prescribing information advises that its continual use be limited to four to six weeks.
+There’s rarely a reason to take it for more than 6 to 8 weeks.
+Dr. Attas says long-term use (over 14 days) can decrease famotidine’s efficacy in dogs, as well, and “there are other medications that provide better gastric acid suppression (e.g., omeprazole) that can be used long-term without a decrease in efficacy.”

-If the dog’s symptoms last longer than several weeks, contact the vet for next steps.
+If the dog’s symptoms persist for more than a few weeks, contact the vet for next steps.
 “Continuous monitoring by a veterinarian is crucial to determine the appropriate duration of famotidine therapy for each dog,” says Dr. Sabrina Kong, DVM, a Staff Veterinarian Writer at WeLoveDoodles.

-Based on the average 0.25–0.5mg/pound dosage, here’s how much famotidine may work for dogs.
+Based on the average 0.25–0.5 mg/pound dosage, here’s how much famotidine may work for dogs.
 Remember, it depends on the condition, and always follow the vet’s instructions.
-Also, watch for symptoms of famotidine overdose, which include diarrhea, vomiting, pale gums, and a loss of appetite.
+Also, watch for symptoms of famotidine overdose, which include diarrhea, vomiting, and pale gums.

 Famotidine for dogs dosage chart